The program is for the student whose academic or professional plans require a broader base of science courses.

 If you’re interested in pre-professional studies, particularly in the health sciences, you may decide to choose this undergraduate major, as most medical, dental and veterinary schools do not require specific majors in biology and chemistry.

-Geography and environmental studies have been a significant part of the academic programs at Concordia-Chicago for more than half a century.
+Geography studies have been a significant part of the academic programs at Concordia-Chicago for more than half a century.
 Our numerous resources include an invaluable collection of maps, atlases, rock and mineral specimens, aerial photographs, slides, videos, models, globes, field equipment, and digital spatial and database layers.

 If you plan to pursue early childhood or elementary education, you can specialize in this program.
 Students in the secondary education program may choose geography and environmental studies as a designation or a minor.